Cooler Temperatures Prevail In Southland, Rain Arrives

-LOS ANGELES (CBSLA) – Rainy, cold conditions are moving into the Southland Friday morning and expected to persist through Saturday — bringing snow levels as low as 3,000 feet, along with a winter weather advisory for the L.A.
+LOS ANGELES (CBSLA) – Rain and cold weather are expected to persist Saturday — bringing snow levels as low as 3,000 feet, along with a winter weather advisory for the L.A.
 County Mountains, according to the National Weather Service.

 A line of heavy showers and scattered thunderstorms were approaching the mountains of Los Angeles County, and portions of the Santa Clarita Valley and Antelope Valley.
-Doppler radar was tracking the showers and thunderstorms from east of Santa Clarita to Mount Wilson and Falling Springs.READ MORE: Mila Kunis, Ashton Kutcher Launch Fund For Ukrainian Refugees With $30M Goal
+Doppler radar was tracking the showers and thunderstorms from east of Santa Clarita to Mount Wilson and Falling Springs.READ MORE: Mastercard, Visa Suspend Operations In Russia After Invasion

 Gusty winds could knock down tree limbs and blow unsecured objects, causing minor damage to outdoor objects.
 Heavy rain could cause minor mud and debris flows in and near the Bobcat, Ranch 2, and Dam burn areas.

 Lightning strikes are occurring with the storm.
-There were an estimated 75 lightning strikes since midnight in Southern California, with another 28 in-cloud flashes.
+There were an estimated 75 lightning strikes in Southern California Friday, with another 28 in-cloud flashes.

 Van Nuys has recorded .37 inches of rainfall as of 4 a.m., according to the National Weather Service.
 Northridge recorded .18 inches and Hansen Dam recorded .16 inches.
 Newhall recorded .11 inches and the Santa Fe Dam in the San Gabriel Valley recorded .13 inches of rain.

-The conditions will be driven by two weather systems bearing down on the region — the first expected to bring inclement weather Friday, along with mountain snow and a slight chance of thunderstorms.
+The conditions will be driven by two weather systems bearing down on the region, along with mountain snow and a slight chance of thunderstorms.

 There will be a slight chance of thunderstorms developing, possibly resulting in localized “brief heavy downpours and small hail.”